timmo001/home-panel/docs/docs/index.md

 [![Buy me a coffee][buymeacoffee-shield]][buymeacoffee]

-A touch-compatible web frontend for controlling the home.
+A web frontend for controlling the home.
 Integrates with [Home Assistant][hass] as an additional frontend.

 ![banner][banner]

 ## Features

-- Supports [Home Assistant][hass] entities, Camera feeds, iFrames, and more.
+- Supports [Home Assistant][hass] entities, cameras, news feeds, iframes and more.
 - Made for touch screens and desktops with a sideways scrolling Material Design interface.
 - Fully customizable interface.